4th Infantry Brigade (United Kingdom): Second World War

-Men of the 2nd Battalion, Royal Norfolk Regiment man a snow-covered forward trench in France while hand grenades are handed out to other soldiers on 26 January 1940.

 A regular army formation, this brigade served in France in 1940 as part of the BEF, evacuated to England on 31 May 1940.

 It remained in the United Kingdom until April 1942 when, with the rest of the 2nd Infantry Division, it was shipped to India to fight in the Burma Campaign until the end of the war in 1945.

 During the war, three members of the brigade won the Victoria Cross, all members of the 2nd Royal Norfolks, all posthumously.
 They were George Gristock, John Niel Randle and George Arthur Knowland.

 Composition

 The following units served with 4th Infantry Brigade: